-The following Dispute Resolution guidance note Produced in partnership with Charles Spragge of Druces provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note Produced in partnership with Charles Spragge of Druces provides comprehensive and up to date legal information covering:

 This Practice Note sets out when and how an innocent party can rescind a contract for misrepresentation, why they would wish to do so and when rescission is not permissible.